DevExpress-Examples/asp-net-web-forms-combobox-format-multi-column-text/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e1331/)**
 <!-- run online end -->

-In multi-column mode, the edit box displays the selected row’s values one by one, separated by a semicolon.
+In multi-column mode, the edit box displays the selected row’s values separated by a semicolon.
 Use the [TextFormatString](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxAutoCompleteBoxBase.TextFormatString) property to format the selected item’s output text.
 The text pattern can contain literals and indexed placeholders such as `{0}`, `{1}`, and so on.

 ![](combobox-with-formatted-text.png)